Here are the answers to questions we are mostly frequently asked. If you cannot find the answer to your question, please contact us.

 If I hold a certificate of competence to apply professional pesticides, can my employee(s) purchase and/or use professional pesticides?

-Only the individual who has successfully achieved the certificate of competence can purchase and/or use professional pesticides.
-Any individual who has not undertaken the Lantra or City & Guilds (NPTC) Level 2 Award in the Safe Use of Pesticides will not be licensed to apply or buy professional pesticides.
+Only the individual who has successfully achieved the Certificate of Competence can purchase and/or use professional pesticides.
+Any individual who has not undertaken the Lantra or City & Guilds (NPTC) Level 2 Award in the Safe Use of Pesticides will not be licensed to apply or buy professional products.

-If an organisation has asked you to spray pesticides without a licence, only yourself is liable for any damages.
-If problems arose during the spraying process and the situation reached tribunal, you and you only would be accountable to charges if you did not hold the correct certificate of competence.
+If an organisation has asked you to spray pesticides without a licence, only you are liable for any damages.
+If problems arose during the spraying process and the situation reached tribunal, you and you only would be accountable to charges if you did not hold the correct Certificate of Competence.

 Who is responsible for enforcement of the Plant Protection Products (Sustainable Use) Regulations 2012?